Email FacebookTwitterMenu burgerClose thin

 • Everyday living expenses

 An ABLE account can also be used to pay for funeral and burial expenses after the designated beneficiary passes away.
-Rollovers to an ABLE account from a 529 plan are allowed on behalf of the designated beneficiary or his or her family member.
-The rollover amount is limited to $16,000 for 2022.
+Rollovers to an ABLE account from a 529 plan are allowed on behalf of a designated beneficiary or family member.
+The rollover amount is limited to $19,000 for 2025.

 Who Qualifies for an ABLE Account?